 To reinforce performance feedback through compensation and to comply with certain regulations impacting performance-based awards, the Human Capital and Compensation Committee makes executive compensation decisions in the first quarter of each year.
-This allows for an assessment based on a focal point affording the opportunity to consider the relative contribution of each of the executives.
+This allows for an assessment based on the prior year's performance among other strategic goals and affords the opportunity to consider the relative contribution of each of the executives.
 The committee reviews and approves the available equity award pool for eligible employees, and individual awards for executive officers, once a year, on the date of the committee's regularly scheduled first quarter meeting.
-When used, stock options have an exercise price egual to the closing price of the Common Shares on the date of award.
 The Company believes that the practice of granting stock-based awards in the first quarter of each year is reasonable when followed on a consistent basis each year and reduces the risk of inadvertently timing the grant of such awards with the release of material nonpublic information.

-2023 Executive Compensation Program in Detail
+2024 Executive Compensation Program in Detail